 Audience: Can you reinforce how we would support to the outside world that the “outside force” is the Creator, God, that I worship and I know exists.
 How can I reinforce that this outside force is the Creator, God?

 Dr. Lawson: Sure.
-Well, it is the testimony of the Bible.
-And the testimony of Scripture.
+Well, it is the testimony of the Bible and the testimony of Scripture.
 There are many reasons why we believe that the Bible is the word of God.

-The very first verse in the Bible, "In the beginning God created the heavens and the earth."
+The very first verse in the Bible says, "In the beginning God created the heavens and the earth."
 Who is this God?
 Which God?
 Well, there is only one God.
 He has revealed Himself to us in His written word.
 There are objective reasons why we believe that the Bible is the word of God.
 I preached a sermon at Ligonier National Conference several years ago, “Ten Reasons Why We Believe the Bible is the Word of God.”
 I would refer anyone to that message.
-Objective, tangible, hardcore reasons.
+There are objective, tangible, hardcore reasons.
 It comes back to the authenticity of Scripture.

-Dr. Lawson: Yeah, well, you cannot get there.
+Dr. Lawson: You cannot get there.
 R.C.
-Sproul preached a message a couple of years ago at a Ligonier Conference, in which he belabored that point that if there has ever been a time in which there was nothing, then there could never be anything.
-To reason that philosophically, logically, intellectually, that is a self-contained truism.
+Sproul preached a message a couple of years ago at a Ligonier Conference, in which he belabored the point that if there has ever been a time in which there was nothing, then there could never be anything.
+Philosophically, logically, intellectually, that is a self-contained truism.
 It necessitates that there was God in order for there to be anything.
 Otherwise, it is intellectual suicide.
-You end up with, what he says, speculations.
+You end up with what Paul says, speculations.
 That is all human philosophy is.
 It is just a blind man groping in the darkness searching for some rope to hang onto and trying to convince himself with his own little explanations that implode under their own reasoning.

 Audience: How would you help each of us to explain to others how and why God chooses?
 Why does God choose to reveal Himself to some and not to others?

-Dr. Lawson: Yeah.
+Dr. Lawson: Yes.
 Well, because God is God.
 God has a sovereign plan and a sovereign will.
 God has chosen to reveal Himself to some, so that they will be trophies of grace and give Him glory.
 He has chosen not to reveal Himself with special revelation to others.
 Ultimately, they are vessels of wrath prepared for destruction.
 God is also glorified in their destruction, as His wrath and His patience is made known in them.
 God has chosen to put His attributes of grace and mercy on display in some vessels.
 He has chosen to put other attributes, such as wrath and patience and power, on display in others.
 God is glorified in both.
 It is at the discretion of God.

 Father in heaven, thank You for this study.
 Thank You that Your word is, as ever, true, and it speaks truth to us.
 As we now begin this day and live for You, may we be those who give You glory and who give thanks to You.
 Lord, we desire to clothe ourselves with humility this day.
 As a result of seeing this text, we see that we have every reason to be humble.
 I pray the knowledge and the truth that you have given to us of Yourself, that we would rightly respond to it and not exchange it for some humanistic philosophy or lie.
-But that we would cling to the truth that You have made known to us.
+May we would cling to the truth that You have made known to us.
 Bless these men now as they go about their day.
 In Jesus' name.
 Amen.